mcdonc/.nixconfig/videos/devenv/script.rst

 =========================================================================
- NixOS 64: Using ``devenv`` to Set Up A Python Development Environmnent
+ NixOS 64: Using ``devenv`` to Set Up A Python Development Environment
 =========================================================================

 - Companion to video at https://www.youtube.com/watch?v=wPp2DJJpCAg